GoDToD/Food-Calories-Recognition-System/README.md

 Once the detection is complete, you will be redirected to the results page, where the names of the detected foods and their related calorie information will be displayed.

----

-Feel free to include any screenshots or images to illustrate the steps further.
-Let me know if you need any additional modifications or information!